-The proposal no longer includes an option for the Member States to limit the liability of the producer to ECU 75 million, as the current Directive 85/374/EEC does in its art 16(1).88 Caps on liability are part of the tradition of strict liability in Germany, even though there are not many good reasons to support this policy.89 In particular, it is not convincing to argue that unlimited liability is not insurable.
-While it is certainly true that liability insurance policies usually contain a ceiling, liability in damages may well be unlimited, as the general fault-based liability does not really qualify as a form of strict liability, as the requirement of product defect is just another way of saying that the manufacturer or other entity must have breached the duty of care that is known from the law of negligence.
+The proposal no longer includes an option for the Member States to limit the liability of the producer to ECU 75 million, as the current Directive 85/374/EEC does in its Art 16(1).88 Caps on liability are part of the tradition of strict liability in Germany, even though there are not many good reasons to support this policy.89 In particular, it is not convincing to argue that unlimited liability is not insurable.
+While it is certainly true that liability insurance policies usually contain a ceiling, liability in damages may well be unlimited, as the general fault-based liability of the law of tort or delict is as a matter of course.
+Apart from this, product liability does not really qualify as a form of strict liability, as the requirement of product defect is just another way of saying that the manufacturer or other entity must have breached the duty of care that is known from the law of negligence.
 Therefore, European product liability is not really a case of strict liability.90 For these reasons, eliminating the cap on damages seems consistent and worthy of support.
 In legal practice, the cap never played a role anyway.

-H Appraisal
+H. Appraisal

 The proposal for the reform of the Product Liability Directive is an impressive achievement, worthy of full support.
 It adapts the traditional system of product liability to the digital age thoroughly and convincingly.
 In addition, the proposal takes the opportunity to shake off atavisms such as the cap on damages.
-The Commission should feel encouraged to do the same with the Product Liability Directive's roots in
+The Commission should feel encouraged to do the same with the Product Liability Directive's roots in the policy of consumer protection.
+After all these years, the time is ripe to sever these ties and to set product liability free for what it really is: a special branch of the law of torts specifying the duty of care incumbent upon manufacturers of products.
+Thus, there is no need and no justification to discriminate between property used for private and other property used for professional